A tourist’s guide to Jerez

 Department stores

 There are a thousand-thousand tiny shops selling everything from wooden spoons to flamenco dresses, religious icons and soccer balls.
 If you’re looking for a new T-shirt, a pair of shorts or a scarf, perhaps your best option is Sfera on Calle Larga.
-For some reason they don’t sell undies and socks, though.
-This remains one of the city’s biggest mysteries.
-Sfera is open every day except Sundays and public holidays, all day (no siesta closing times).
+For some reason they don’t sell undies and socks, though (this remains one of the city’s biggest mysteries).
+Sfera is open all day every day except Sundays and public holidays.

 If you want to do some serious shopping, on the outskirts of the city are two huge commercial parks.
 To the west is Area Sur: Centro Comercial Área Sur.
 It has dozens of department stores, an Alcampo hypermarket, IKEA, electronics and houseware, indoor and outdoor restaurants and – crucially – an indoor go-kart track.
 To the north is an equally gargantuan centre, though it doesn’t have the cute outdoor cafe strip (but it does still have plenty of eateries inside).
 There’s a Hipercor hypermarket, electronics, household stuff, clothes, and just about everything else you won’t need but will probably buy anyway: Hipercor El Corte Ingles